 What is the recovery like?

 Flying and driving are not recommended for two weeks.
-Mild cardiovascular exercise without impact such as a stationary bike or walking outdoors can begin several weeks after surgery.
+Walking outdoors can begin after a few days, weather permitting.
+Mild cardiovascular exercise without impact such as a stationary bike can begin at two weeks.
 It is best to wait as long as six weeks before resuming more intense exercise and activities such as jogging, weightlifting, ball sports, yoga, pilates, skiing, and horseback riding.